UCLA-Plasma-Simulation-Group/PIC-skeleton-codes/README.md

 If you're viewing this and don't have explicit permission from the OSIRIS Consortium to access this repository please contact Warren Mori (mori@physics.ucla.edu).

-## UCLA Plasma Simulation Group

-Viktor you can change this file to wahtver you like...
+## Viktor you can change this file to wahtver you like...